Person smiling and looking down at their tablet.

 One exception applies: Corporate officers who own at least a 25% interest in their corporation can file for an exemption with the Massachusetts Department of Industrial Accidents (DIA).

-How much does workers' compensation coverage cost in Massachusetts?
+How much does workers' compensation insurance cost in Massachusetts?

-Estimated employer rates for workers’ compensation in Massachusetts are $0.71 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Massachusetts are $0.61 per $100 of covered wages [PDF].

 • Number of employees